Print Edition - 2016-01-04 | Main News

 Jan 4, 2016-The hardships of an elderly visually-impaired couple have been compounded since the April earthquake damaged their house in Chitwan.

 Dam Bahadur Chepang, 92, and wife Saunimaya, 95, of an impoverished Chepang community at Sarling in Lothar-8 have no money to rebuild their house.
 They are risking their lives by staying on in the dilapidated house.
-Unable to work and earn, they have difficulties arranging for essentials.
+Unable to work and earn, they have difficulties arranging for essentials.“We cannot walk easily.
+We have to crawl while cultivating crops on our farmland,” said Saunimaya.
+They have no choice but to feel the way up to the forest to collect fodder and firewood.

 Dam Bahadur lost sight five years ago while Saunimaya became unable to see seven years ago.
 Devoid of enough bedding or warm clothes, they make a fire to beat the chill at night.